 Hi guys!
 I'm taking a break from Pokemon and Gargoyles/Teen Titans for a while.
 I've come up with a new story idea.
 Yup, that's right, a NEW idea…about dinosaurs!
 This idea had been stuck on my mind for quite a while and I decided I should write about it.
 Now for a few notes: 1) this story is going to be in two parts.
 2) I'm following through with whatever species appears in Disney's Dinosaur.
 I know some are from different continents and some species are…well…different and don't pop up at the same time, but hey, it's a story.
 3) There will be an event that would mess around with the timeline, but like I said, it's a story.
 And finally, 4) I do not own Disney's Dinosaur or Prehistoric Park.
 The only thing that I own are the characters I create.
 Now that I've said what I needed to say, let's get this show on the road!

-Soundtrack: Prehistoric Park opening by Daniel Pemberton/Aladar Meets the Herd (first part) by James Newton Howard
+Soundtrack: Prehistoric Park opening by Daniel Pemberton/Inner Sanctum and Nesting Grounds by James Newton Howard/Aladar Meets the Herd (first part) by James Newton Howard

 It was quiet.
 The valley was covered in darkness.
 The stars were up in the sky and gleaming like diamonds.
 The only sounds that permeated in the air were those of crickets.
-It was summer and in mid-July, the hottest time of the year, at least in this part of the world.
+It was summer and in mid-January, one of the hottest times of the year, at least in this part of the world.
 The air was still and everyone was asleep.
-Well, except for Nigel Marvin.
+Well, except for Nigel Marven.

 Nigel was sitting in front of his desk in his study.
 His open-air workplace was littered with maps, diagrams, data, and pictures of dinosaurs.
 The area was illuminated by the few lamps he kept.
 If a maid came in here while he was researching, she would have a heart attack.
 He was in his usual adventuring outfit: his favorite blue shirt, light gray vest, and light shorts.
 It was a normal thing to see Nigel up all night doing research; this meant that he was planning for his new adventure.
 On his desk were a series of papers and maps depicting North and South America and was littered with post-its.